Tips for Writing Suspense in Horror

 It Follows (2014)

 While the aforementioned Hereditary scene is a clear example of how Hitchcock’s bomb theory works, another film that uses it to great effect is, It Follows.
 Despite a few jump scares, the main source of suspense in David Robert Mitchell’s horror masterpiece follows the bomb theory.
 The film establishes early on that the monster can transform into anyone.
 The audience is never sure if the background characters are the monster.
 That provides the suspense throughout the entire film, from the first shot to the final shot.
-So when the characters are conversing at a restaurant, the audience waits for the bomb to go off.
+So even when the characters are simply conversing at a restaurant, the audience waits for the bomb to go off.